Signed in as:

 WHAT IS A THREAT EVENT?

-The malware name is typically assigned by the research organization who discovered and documented its code structure and packaging
+The malware name is typically assigned by the research organization who discovered and documented its code structure and packaging.

-SPYWARE – Spyware is designed to monitor a specific, targeted phone.
-It hides on a phone and records or forwards information about user activities to the installer of the software.
+SPYWARE – Spyware is malware that hides on a phone and records or forwards information about user activities to the installer of the software.
 Forwarded information may include contacts, call history, SMS messages, current or previous locations, and browsing history.
 The spying software can be installed directly on a target device by a 3rd party or may be remotely installed from clicking on a phishing link.
 The primary motive is to monitor user activity but in some cases may be monetary.
 This is software that spies, and is broadly distributed.

 ROOT ENABLER – Root enablers give users access to privileged functionality on their devices and are commonly used in phone modification communities to enable full access and control over the device.